-“In Italy, back then, people preferred to be free from their ties to the land of origin and felt no regret for the loss of those values and traditions that are being rediscovered and sought after today,” Cucinelli says in his online biography.
+“In Italy, back then, people preferred to be free from their ties to the land of origin and felt no regret for the loss of those values and traditions that are being rediscovered and sought after today,” Cucinelli says.

 With the castle reborn as the company’s new headquarters, Brunello Cucinelli’s clothes went straight from that little hamlet to the world’s most fashionable people.

 Business grew, and the town grew with it.
 Not so much in size, since there are still fewer than 500 residents today.
 Instead, the growth has been internal and qualitative.
 Cucinelli has a deep understanding of balance and harmony, concepts that he makes central in his business and his lifelong project of redeveloping Solomeo.
 He calls this approach to business humanistic capitalism, and it has guided him to the rarified ranking of a beloved billionaire.